International Collaborating Data Gathering for SDG

 The CARD database grants scientists, government, and non-profit institutions on-demand access to global superbug data to help prevent the next global health threat.
 Antimicrobial resistance (AMR) is a growing health threat, especially in communities with poor access to health care, sanitation and housing.
 Developed at McMaster by Andrew McArthur and Gerry Wright, professors in the Department of Biochemistry and Biomedical Sciences, CARD is a rigorously curated bioinformatics database that contains the world’s knowledge of antimicrobial resistance genes.

 McMaster researcher Bonny Ibhawoh is a UN expert Mechanism on the Right to Development, as named by the UN Human Rights Council, which makes him responsible for monitoring and reporting on conditions related to the right to development.
-His work seeks to address systemic inequalities and human rights violations globally – issues that have been amplified by the COVID-19 global health crisis.
-As the Canadian government ramps up efforts to reduce discrimination and poverty here at home in support of SDG 10, Ibhawoh is working tirelessly to advance equality through his research and service in global human rights and peace and conflict studies.
+His work seeks to address systemic inequalities and human rights violations globally.